DepthAwareObjectDetection/detr/ReadME.md

 architecture using the pretrained [DeTR R50](https://dl.fbaipublicfiles.com/detr/detr-r50-e632da11.pth) model available from the original repository.
 The original `class_embed` weights and bias are removed from the model in order to re-train on the new VOD dataset.
-We have finetuned the model for 40 epochs, after 10 epochs however little performance improvements could be noted.
+We have fine-tuned the model for 40 epochs, after 10 epochs however little performance improvements could be noted.
-Finetuning shows us that the original DeTR architecture is able to achieve an Average Precision with IoU>0.5 (mAP) of 0.7.
+Fine-tuning shows us that the original DeTR architecture is able to achieve an Average Precision with IoU>0.5 (mAP) of 0.7.
 Increasing epochs past 10 shows an increase in loss, indicating overfitting on the dataset.
 ![finetune-loss-mAP.png](images/finetune-loss-mAP.png)